 |No Data||There is not enough data to determine the status (results not available for comparison).
 See below for more.|

 |Running||An OpenVAS scan is currently running, progress will be indicated in the table above.|

 |Queued||The scan is currently queued to run when the next available server is available.|

 |Error||There was a problem running the scan, try again or contact support if this continues|

-Results are delivered to the user in an email, depending on the user selected email option in the scan profile.
+Results are delivered to the user in an email with attached HTML report from OpenVAS.
 If a user chooses to receive results every time then an email is dispatched following the completion of the scan, otherwise emails are only sent if a change is detected in the scan results.
 All results are also able to be viewed through the web interface.